Linaro/website/_posts/current/blog/2023-10-17-ledge-blogs-uefi-http-and-https-boot-in-u-boot.md

 ---
 layout: post
 title: LEDGE Blogs - UEFI HTTP and HTTPs Boot in U-Boot
-description: >
-  Network boot is widely used for booting embedded and server class systems.
-  Historically for Arm-based boards, U-Boot is the preferred bootloader used to set up the board's initial settings and load the operating system.
-According to git history, the initial git commit for the network was created in Dec 2000, i.e. almost 23 years ago.
+description: "In this blog, we delve into the fascinating world of network booting—a crucial process for embedded and server-class systems.
+Focusing particularly on Arm-based boards, we uncover the pivotal role played by U-Boot, the preferred bootloader, in configuring initial settings and loading operating systems. "
 date: 2023-10-17 01:28:08 +02:00
 image: /assets/images/content/istock-860653830sm.jpg
 tags:
   - embedded U-Boot SystemReady UEFI  Bootloaders UEFI_HTTP Fedora
 category: blog
-author: linaro
+author: MaximUvarov
 ---
 ## Introduction